AbtahiChowdhury/Kitchen-Zealot/README.md

 8. There is only one store location

 9. ~~Only users within our vicinity~~ We have now expanded to all of NYC

+10. Customers will only input valid data i.e. Address, Email

+11. There will always be atleast one menu item available to order

+12. When voice ordering customers will only add one item at a time

+13. Payment details are always valid and contain enough money to pay for the ordered food

+14. Cooks will always enter a valid image url when adding a menu item

+15. Supplies ordered by salespeople come from external sources and are available immediately

 ## References